-Over 300 Indigenous Australian language groups and dialects covered the continent at the time of European settlement in 1788 (around 66 in Western Australia).
+More than 300 Indigenous Australian language groups and dialects covered the continent at the time of European settlement in 1788 (around 70 in Western Australia).
 Today only around 120 of those languages are still spoken and many are at risk of being lost as Elders pass away.

 These different language groups are more than just a means to communicate - they are an essential characteristic, unique to people, communities and their sense of identity.
 They illustrate the rich diversity of the culture, but at the same time, they all share a common tradition ancient to the land, which obeys the mythical laws of the Dreaming, through dance, storytelling, art and music - a philosophy that made them inseparable from their culture and land.
 They are the vehicles for storing and transferring much of the cultural knowledge such as songs, bush food and traditional medicine.

 Most Aboriginal people over the age of 30 in the Kimberley, Pilbara and desert regions of WA speak one or more traditional languages, as well as varieties of Aboriginal English and Kriol.
-Throughout most of the state, Aboriginal people, except possibly the elderly, speak English.
+Throughout most of the state, Aboriginal people, with the exception of some of the elders, speak English.

 The South West